-One of the most pleasant things about dogs is their wagging tails.
+A wagging tail is one of a dog’s most recognizable features.
 But what do you do when your dog has lost their wag?
-Sometimes a dog’s tail can hang limp or droop down lifelessly.
-Does tail trouble mean your dog is feeling blue?
-Or is something physically wrong with your pet?
-Although a tucked tail can indicate anxiety or fear, if your dog’s tail is limp when it would normally be perky, you may be looking at swimmer’s tail.
+While a tucked tail can indicate anxiety or fear, if your dog’s tail is limp when it would normally be perky, you may be looking at a case of swimmer’s tail.

 What Is Swimmer’s Tail?

 Swimmer’s tail comes on quickly and affects the muscles in your dog’s tail.
-According to Dr. Jerry Klein, Chief Veterinary Officer for the AKC, it’s basically a tail sprain.
+According to Dr. Jerry Klein, Chief Veterinarian for the AKC, it’s basically a tail sprain.
 “The term swimmer’s tail is the most common name for a condition technically called acute caudal myopathy.”
-He notes that acute refers to the condition coming on quickly, while caudal refers to areas of the body located further from the head, such as a dog’s rear or tail.
+He notes that the term “acute” refers to the condition coming on quickly, and “caudal” refers to areas of the body located further from the head, such as a dog’s rear or tail.
 Myopathy, meanwhile, refers to a disease in the muscle.

-Acute caudal myopathy goes by many names besides swimmer’s tail.
-You might also hear it referred to by one of the following alternate names:
+Acute caudal myopathy goes by many names besides swimmer’s tail, including:

 - Limber tail